On thermodynamics of compact objects

 The rest of the paper is organized as follows.
-In Sec.~\ref{sec:statmech}, we explore the generic laws for thermodynamic variables.
-In Sec.~\ref{sec:compactobj}, we discuss examples of horizonless compact objects in both GR and quadratic gravity.
+In Sec.~\ref{sec:statmech}, we present the generic description of the thermodynamic behavior of the matter sources in curved spacetime.
+The generalization of the first law for different kinds of matter and the general rule of identifying the thermodynamic volume are also given.
+In Sec.~\ref{sec:compactobj}, we discuss concrete examples of horizonless compact objects with vacuum spacetime at infinity in different theories of gravity, including self-gravitating photon gas and Fermi gas in GR as well as 2-2-holes with various sources.
 We summarize in Sec.~\ref{sec:summary}.
-We adopt the convention $c=\hbar=k_B=1$ throughout this work, unless stated otherwise.
+We adopt the convention $c=\hbar=k_B=1$ throughout this work unless stated otherwise.